ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### domainWithoutWWW

-Returns the domain and removes no more than one ‘www.’ from the beginning of it, if present.
+Returns the domain without leading `www.` if present.

 ### topLevelDomain